volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `waf_rule` - (Optional) Reference to WAF Rules configuration object.
 See [ref](#ref) below for details.

-`waf_exclusion_rules` - (Optional) Rules that specify the match conditions and the corresponding WAF_RULE_IDs which should be excluded from WAF evaluation .
+`waf_exclusion_rules` - (Optional) Rules that specify the match conditions and the corresponding WAF_RULE_IDs which should be excluded from WAF evaluation.
 See [Waf Exclusion Rules ](#waf-exclusion-rules) below for details.

 ### Active Service Policies